eslint/rfcs/designs/2022-eslint-to-esm/README.md

 c. compile ESLint to CJS.

-d. stay eslint v9 util they can convert to esm.
+d. stay previous version util they can convert to esm.

 ## Alternatives